WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **snapshots are incremental**.
 AWS only diffs whats changed **you can delete every, BUT NOT THE LAST SNAPSHOT** if you want to make sure your data is secure.

 > If you make periodic snapshots of a volume, the snapshots are incremental.
 This means that only the blocks on the device that have changed after your last snapshot are saved in the new snapshot.
 Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the volume.

+- **EBS snapshots are automatically stored on S3**.
+These are **inaccessible to you inside S3 console, you can see then through EBS menu in EC2**.

+* **by default root EBS volume will be deleted when instance terminates**

+- **by default ATTACHED EBS volume will NOT be deleted when instance terminates**

 #### EBS vs Instance Store